 The Czech Republic, also known as Czechia, is a landlocked European country known for medieval monuments, castles, and figures.
 The capital city of Prague is well-known throughout the world as a popular tourist destination.
-But what most people don’t see the Czech Republic as is an outsourcing destination.
+But what most people don’t see is the Czech Republic as an outsourcing destination.

 In this article, we will explore the top 6 reasons for outsourcing software development to the central European country of the Czech Republic.

 - Currency: Czech koruna or Czech crown (Kč / CZK)

 - Timezone: Central European Time (CET), UTC +1

 - Number of developers: 150,000

 - Average developer’s salary: $87,289 ⁽*¹⁾

 ⁽*¹⁾ according to Glassdoor, Senior Software Engineer, 7-9 years of experience.

 ⁽*²⁾ according to Coface.
 It includes the ease of running a business, the political situation in the country, and whether the legal system provides fair conditions and business protection for companies.
 Rating scales: A1, A2, A3, A4, B, C, D, and E.